 Unveil the mysteries of one of the most alluring cultural enclaves in New York City

-Immerse yourself in this 90 minutes walking tour that will pull the curtain back and give you a glimpse into the magic that makes this neighborhood so unique.
-In partnership with Two Bridges Neighborhood Council and the Chinatown Little Italy Historic District Association, Tommy’s New York now has exclusive access to places in this community that are normally off-limits to the public.
-We tour the southern portion of the Historic District from Canal Street to Kimlau Square.
-The infamous Doyers Street ‘aka’ the bloody angle, Confucius Plaza, a Taoist Temple and the largest Buddhist Statue in New York City are a few of the stops along the way.
-The grand finale in a peek inside the CCBA-Chinese Consolidated Benevolant Association.
+Immerse yourself in this 90 minute walking tour that will pull the curtain back and give you a glimpse into the magic that makes this neighborhood so unique.
+In partnership with Two Bridges Neighborhood Council and the Chinatown Little Italy Historic District Association, We now has exclusive access to places in this community that are normally off-limits to the public.
+We tour the southern portion of the Historic District from Canal Street to Kimlau Square; the infamous Doyers Street ‘aka’ the bloody angle, Confucius Plaza, a Taoist Temple and we’ll see the largest Buddhist statue in NYC.
+The grand finale in a peek inside the CCBA (Chinese Consolidated Benevolent Association)

 A Living Tapestry of Culture

 Within the borders of this Historic District is a living breathing tapestry of Chinese American Culture.
 In addition, there are also enclaves of Taiwanese, Thai and Vietnamese.
 As you wind your way through Chinatown you will find it to be an epicenter of fashion, food, technology and culture.
 A well greased machine, you’ll be sure to encounter members of the Chinatown Business Improvement District keeping the streets cleaned.
 The parks within the district are always filled with neighborhood residence engaging in social activities like group dancing and tai chi, or playing cards and majhong.
 You will always find a very strong sense of community here.